 “Ministerial” approval streamlines the permit process and eliminates discretionary review, environmental review, and public hearings, thereby stifling public engagement, democracy, high-quality development, and environmental protections.

-If Marin County amends its development code to incorporate the new ADU laws, without also incorporating “The Remedy” discussed below, then the County will also endanger communities in the WUI and High Fire Hazard Zones with unsafe evacuation routes.
+If Marin County amends its Development Code to incorporate the new ADU laws, without also incorporating “The Remedy” discussed below, then the County will also endanger communities in the WUI, High Fire Hazard Zones, and Sensitive/Constrained Areas with unsafe evacuation routes.
+Unfortunately, as currently written, the County's proposed ADU regulations do indeed endanger numerous high-risk neighborhoods across Unincorporated Marin.

-Assembly Bill - 68 (the worst newly enacted ADU law) requires a jurisdiction to "ministerially" approve a permit application for building two Accessory Dwelling Units (ADUs) (one of which can be detached) in addition to the primary residence, for a total of 3 housing units per lot in single family zones.
-It also greatly relaxes ADUs' development standards (E.g. parking, size requirements, setbacks, etc.).
+All the new ADU legislation has been incorporated into California Government Code § 65852.2.
+This Government Code requires a jurisdiction to "ministerially" approve a permit application for building one Accessory Dwelling Unit (ADU) (which can be detached) and one Junior Accessory Dwelling Unit, in addition to the primary residence, for a total of 3 housing units per lot in single family zones.
+It also greatly relaxes or eliminates local ADU development standards (E.g. parking, size requirements, setbacks, etc.) and limits on lot coverage and Floor Area Ratios (FAR).

-More specifically, the law requires jurisdictions to “ministerially” allow a homeowner, in single family neighborhoods, to build a detached backyard residence that is at least 800-square-feet (the proposed County Development Code Amendments allow 1200 sq. ft.) and 16-feet-high with only four-foot side and rear setbacks, as well as convert a garage, office or spare room into a third living space.
-The size of the two additional units can be over and above the existing allowable square footage (Floor Area Ratio - FAR) for the primary home.
+More specifically, the law requires jurisdictions to “ministerially” allow a homeowner, in single family neighborhoods, to build a detached backyard residence, called an Accessory Dwelling Unit (ADU), that is at least 800-square-feet (the proposed County Development Code Amendments allow up to 1200 sq. ft.) and 16-feet-high with only four-foot side and rear setbacks OR convert a garage into a residence, as well as convert an office or spare room of the primary home into a third living space, called a Junior Accessory Dwelling Unit (JADU).
+The size of the ADU can be over and above the existing allowable square footage (Floor Area Ratio - FAR) for the primary home.

-Furthermore, according to AB-68, if a garage is converted to a dwelling unit, then there is no requirement for additional off-street parking to be provided.
+Furthermore, according to Government Code § 65852.2, if a garage is converted to a dwelling unit, then there is no requirement for additional off-street parking to be provided.
 The result would be absolutely no off-street parking for the ADUs and the main single-family home.
 All residents would have to park on the street.

-Yet, the law provides a remedy (see the excerpt of AB-68 below), which the cities of Larkspur and Corte Madera adopted, and which hopefully Marin County will adopt too.
+Yet, the law provides a remedy (see the below excerpt), which LA County and the cities of Los Angeles, Berkeley, La Verne, Larkspur, and Corte Madera have made use of, and which hopefully Marin County will utilize too.

 (a) (1) A local agency may, by ordinance, provide for the creation of accessory dwelling units in areas zoned to allow single-family or multifamily use.
 The ordinance shall do all of the following: